 Double Jeopardy! round = conservative wagers to protect assets

-Interestingly, Holzhauer’s bet big early, then be conservative late strategy is similar to the investment advice you’d get from many financial advisors.
+Interestingly, Holzhauer’s bet big early, then be conservative late strategy is similar to the investment advice you’d receive from many financial advisors.
 And the rationale is pretty much the same: investors can afford to make slightly riskier investment decisions early in their careers when they’re still decades from retirement.
 This allows investors to take advantage of higher potential returns, taking on more risk while they’re still able to absorb any negative returns.

 Then, as individuals near retirement, it becomes more important to protect their existing assets, since they have fewer years to make up for any losses.
 In these times, a more conservative investment approach is generally prescribed to protect one’s assets for their upcoming retirement.